NY Speeding Ticket

 If you’re pleading guilty, fill out Section A. If not guilty, fill out Section B. Don’t panic about the “48 hours” thing at the bottom.
 This rarely matters.

 The Not Guilty section includes a spot for you to request a supporting deposition.
 For most speeding tickets in NY now, the supporting deposition is handed to you with the ticket.
-You can see that on this ticket — it indicates that one was issued to the driver for speeding.
 If none was issued to you, you can request one.
 If you request it properly and the officer does not provide it, you may be able to get the ticket dismissed (CPL § 100.40).
 Some lawyers advocate this as a strategy.
 Another view is that requesting the supporting deposition might make plea bargaining more difficult.
 We have seen cases where the client had requested one and the prosecutor refused to give as good of a deal because of this.
 It may not be right, but it is a risk.

 NY Speeding Ticket